ABK Architects

-ABK Architects (previously Ahrends, Burton and Koralek) is a British architectural practice.
+ABK Architects (previously Ahrends, Burton and Koralek) is an architectural practice.

+History

 It was founded in 1961 by Peter Ahrends (born 1933, Berlin, Germany), Richard Burton (born 1933 in London, United Kingdom, died 2017), and Paul Koralek (born 1933 in Vienna, Austria, died London 2020) after they won first prize in a competition to produce a design for the Berkeley Library at Trinity College Dublin in 1960.
 ABK was initially established in London in 1961 but has had a base in Dublin since 1996.

 In 1982, ABK produced a prize-winning project for the Hampton Extension to the National Gallery, in London.
 However, it was described by Charles, Prince of Wales as a "monstrous carbuncle on the face of a much-loved and elegant friend".
 The design was not used for the eventual Sainsbury Wing extension that was later built in 1991.

 National Life Stories conducted an oral history interview (C467/119) with Peter Ahrends in 2014 for its Architects Lives' collection held by the British Library.
 NLS further conducted an oral history interview (C467/117) with Richard Burton in 2014–15 for its Architects Lives' collection held by the British Library.